FahimU123/Personal-Coding-Guide/APIS.md

     }
 }
 ```
-# Display data in swift
+# Display data in SwiftUI

 ```swift